-STUDENT (Please Print t) SEMESTER AND YEAR DATE TURNED IN
+STUDENT (Please Print) SEMESTER AND YEAR DATE TURNED IN

-DATE TIME START TIME END # OF HOURS SERVED
+DATE TIME TIME # OF HOURS SERVED

+START END

 EVENT

 LOCATION

-DESCRIPTION OF PROP ESSION NAL/COMMUNITY SERVICE
+DESCRIPTION OF PROFESSIONAL/COMMUNITY SERVICE

-SIGNA TURES
+SIGNATURES

-STUDENT EVENT REPRESENTATIVE/PHONE N VE/PHONE NUMBER
+STUDENT EVENT REPRESENTATIVE/PHONE NUMBER

-Southern WV Community & Technical College Nursing P.O.
-Box 2900 - Logan Campus Mount Gay, WV 25637

-Social Media Policy

-Program: Nursing Section: Students Approved by: Nursing Faculty Date last reviewed/revised: 8/3/2020
+Southern West Virginia Community and Tochnical College Southern WV Community & Technical College Nursing P.O.
+Box 2900 - Logan Campus Mount Gay, WV 25637 Social Media Policy Program: Nursing S Section: Students Approved by: Nursing Faculty Date last reviewed/revised: 8/3/2020 organizational and professional reputations.
+This policy is inclusive of all types of social media; the absence, or lack of explicit reference to a specific social media site, does not limit the extent of the application of this policy.
+Where no policy or guideline exists, all currently enrolled nursing students and full-time and adjunct nursing faculty members of Southern should use their professional judgment and take the most prudent action possible.